-This semester class is designed to help each individual student achieve goals such as losing body fat, gaining weight in the form of muscle, increasing cardiovascular and muscular endurance, and reduction of scale weight by combining a variety of cardiovascular exercises, strength/resistance training, nutritional planning, and lifetime activities.
+This semester class is designed to focus on the individual rather than the traditional "team" concept.
+Each individual student will set to achieve goals such as losing body fat, gaining weight in the form of muscle, increasing cardiovascular and muscular endurance, and reduction of scale weight by combining a variety of cardiovascular exercises, strength/resistance training, nutritional planning, and lifetime activities.
 Students must have successfully completed their PE requirement to enroll in this class, and may take multiple times with instructor permission and space available.

-Sports Officiating (Semester) .50 credit
+Athletic Injury & Prevention Blk (Semester) 1.0 credit